Aveglia/vAMPirus/helpmeoutsome.md

 There are two ways that vAMPirus is able to remove primer sequences from reads with bbduk.sh:

 1. Primer removal by chopping off specified number of bases from each read (global trimming) -

-            This is the default action of vAMPirus if no primer sequences are specified.
-To use this method of primer removal, you must specify "--GlobTrim" and either specify the number of bases in the launch command like so:
+This is the default action of vAMPirus if no primer sequences are provided, to set the number of bases to remove from forward and reverse reads, use the "--GlobTrim" option in the launch command and specify the number of bases in the launch command like so:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --GlobTrim 23,26`
+            nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --GlobTrim 23,26

-            In this situation, we tell vAMPirus we would like to remove primers by trimming 23 bases from the forward reads and 26 bases from the reverse reads.
-The other way to initiate this method of primer removal is to add the same information at line 39 in the configuration file:
+The command above is telling vAMPirus to have bbduk.sh remove primers by trimming 23 bases from the forward reads and 26 bases from the reverse reads.
+The other way to initiate this method of primer removal is to add the same information at line 38 in the configuration file:

           // Primer Removal parameters
               // If not specifying primer sequences, forward and reverse reads will be trimmed by number of bases specified using --GlobTrim #basesfromforward,#basesfromreverse
                  GlobTrim="23,26"

-            By adding the information to line 39, vAMPirus will automatically use this method and these parameters for primer removal.
+By adding the information to line 38, vAMPirus will automatically use this method and these parameters for primer removal until told otherwise.

 If you want to change the number of bases without editing the configuration file, all you would need to do is then specify in the launch command with "--GlobTrim 20,27" and vAMPirus will ignore the "23,26" in the configuration file.

-            NOTE: Specifying global trimming by editing line 39 in the config file or using "--GlobTrim" in the launch command will override the use of primer sequences for removal if both are specified
+NOTE: Specifying global trimming by editing line 38 in the config file or using "--GlobTrim" in the launch command will also override the use of primer sequences for removal if both are specified

-    2. Primer removal by specifying primer sequences
+2. Primer removal by specifying primer sequences -

+You can tell vAMPirus to have bbduk.sh search for and remove either a single primer paire or multiple.

-            To signal to vAMPirus to utilize this method of primer removal, similar to the previous method, you could edit the configuration file or specify within the launch command.
+In the case where you are using a single primer pair, similar to the previous method, you could edit the configuration file or specify within the launch command.

 To specify in launch command, we would need to used the "--fwd" and "--rev" options:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --fwd FWDPRIMER --rev REVPRIMER`
+            nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --fwd FWDPRIMER --rev REVPRIMER

-            vAMPirus will then provide these sequences to bbduk.sh for them to be removed.
-The primer sequences could also be stored in the configuration file in lines 40-43:
+vAMPirus will then provide these sequences to bbduk.sh for them to be detected and removed.

+The primer sequences could also be stored in the configuration file in lines 43-46:

             // Specific primer sequence on forward reads to be removed fwd="FWDPRIMER"
                 // Reverse primer sequence
                 rev="REVPRIMER"

+If you have multiple primer sequences to be removed, all you need to do is provide a fasta file with your primer sequences and signla multiple primer removal using the "--multi" option like so:

+            nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --multi --primers /path/to/primers.fa

+You can set the path to the primer sequence fasta file within the launch command above or you can have it in the configuration file at line 44:

+            // Path to fasta file with primer sequences to remove (need to specify if using --multi option ) primers="/PATH/TO/PRIMERS.fasta"

+There are also a few other options you can change to best match what your data would need (lines 45-52):

+            // Primer length (default 26)- If trimming primers with the --multi option or by specifying primer sequences above, change this to the length of the longer of the two primer sequences primerLength="26"
+            // Maximum kmer length for primer removal (must be shorter than your primer length; default = 13) maxkmer="13"
+            // Minimum kmer length for primer removal (default = 3) minkmer="3"
+            // Minimum read length after adapter and primer removal (default = 200) minilen="200"

 ### Read merging and length filtering

 Read merging in the vAMPirus workflow is performed by vsearch and afterwards, reads are trimmed to the expected amplicon length (--maxLen) and any reads with lengths below the user specified minimum read length (--minLen).
 There are three parameters that you can edit to influence this segment of vAMPirus.
-If we look at lines 29-35:
+If we look at lines 26-33:

     // Merged read length filtering parameters
         // Minimum merged read length - reads below the specified maximum read length will be used for counts only